magomimmo/modern-cljs/doc/tutorial-21.md

 ### Add the bREPL connection to the builds

-To summarize, we created and configured the HTTP server to serve the `index.html` page.
+To summarize, we added and configured the HTTP server to serve the `index.html` page.
 This page has been created in the `dev-resources` directory path because it is used in development and testing scenarios only.
-We also created the `connect.cljs` file in the `test/brepl` directory path to keep it separated from the rest of the codebase.
-We now need to instruct `cljsbuild` to include the `test/brepl` content directory when emitting the `"whitespace.js"` script linked to the `index.html` page.
+We also created the `connect.cljs` file in the `src/brepl/enfocus` directory path to keep it separated from the rest of the codebase.

+As next step we need to instruct `cljsbuild` to include the `connect.cljs` from the `src/brepl/enfocus` directory during the compilation of the `whitespace` build which is linked to the `index.html` page.

 ```clj